KeyboardDanni/godot-latency-tester/README.md

 - compositing disabled, fullscreen, no present wait = **2 frames**
 - compositing disabled, fullscreen, present wait = **1 frame**

-## Best results summary so far (FIFO vsync only)
+## Results summary so far (FIFO vsync only)

-These are based off of what's currently available today in Godot.
 Not all of these were tested with a different frame queue size.

 Wayland stats are unavailable as Godot currently has no way to warp the mouse cursor on that platform.